smabdullah/post-install-windows/README.md

 Chocolatey will begin installing the listed packages.
 This process is fully automated and requires no input, allowing you to focus on other tasks while it runs.

 ### Step 5: Review the Installation Log
 Once the process completes, Chocolatey will display a summary of successes and failures.
-If a package files to install, you can try installing it manually.
+If a package fails to install, you can try installing it manually.
 For example, I encountered as issue with `googledrive` and had to install it separately.

 ### Step 6: Restart your Computer
 After the installations are complete, restart your computer to ensure everything is set up correctly.
 Enjoy your newly configured system!